 U.S. News & World Report is owned by media proprietor Mortimor Zuckerman, who is worth an estimated 2.7 billion.
 Mortimor Zuckerman donates to both Democrats and Republicans with more donations going to Democrats.
 U.S. News generates revenue through advertising.

 Analysis / Bias

-In review, U.S. News and World Report primarily covers politics, finance, health and education.
+In review, U.S. News and World Report primarily cover politics, finance, health, and education.
 They provide original content that uses minimally loaded language such as this: Measles Exposure Possible at Chicago Airport.
-This story, like all others on the website, are properly sourced to credible media and organizations such as Pew Research, the CDC, and variety of .gov sites.
-At this point US News is best known for their best of series, such as best states, best countries, best colleges, etc. Editorially, US News tends to lean slightly left through topic selection.
-In general, they report news accurately and with a slight left leaning bias.
+This story, like all others on the website, is properly sourced to credible media and organizations such as Pew Research, the CDC, and a variety of .gov sites.
+At this point, US News is best known for its best-of series, such as best states, best countries, best colleges, etc. Editorially, US News tends to lean slightly left through topic selection.
+In general, they report the news accurately and with a slight left-leaning bias.